 By their design, Doppler radar systems can provide information regarding the movement of targets as well their position.
 When the WSR-88D transmits a pulse of radio waves, the system keeps track of the phase (shape, position, and form) of the transmitted radio waves.
 By measuring the shift in phase between a transmitted pulse and a received echo, the target's radial velocity (the movement of the target directly toward or away from the radar) can be calculated.
 Our Doppler radar continually scans the skies up to 250 miles in every direction from the radar and beams back information on the intensity of the storms it detects.

-Most people are familiar with the "reflectivity" data (see picture bottom left) which the radar produces.
+Most people are familiar with the "reflectivity" data (example image just below) that the radar produces.
 This data is the colorful picture most people see on TV and on the internet that shows where the storms are and how strong they are.